 (The Course work M.Sc. is unfunded.)

-Incoming students are accepted with a designated supervisor.
 Once an application is submitted to the School students are encouraged to contact potential supervisors as soon as possible.

 Thesis and project topics are chosen after discussion with supervisors.
 The amount of flexibility allowed in pursuing a particular topic will vary according to the supervisor's needs and interests.
 Projects are expected to be completed over one term.
 Where progress has not been satisfactory at the end of two terms, supervision may be withdrawn.
 Theses are encouraged to be completed at the end of twelve months of graduate study, but students often choose to do more than the minimal work required for a satisfactory thesis, and consequently may take longer to finish.